 The Benchmark for this Fund is the Russell 3000 Index.
 Inception to date performance for the Fund begins with first full month following stated inception date.
-See the Program Annual Disclosure Document (April 2018) for more information, as well as the attached Disclosure page.
-Mercer Trust Company became trustee of the Fund effective September 4, 2015.
+See the Program Annual Disclosure Document (April 2023) for more information, as well as the attached Disclosure page.